-Support for computing in CSB and EEB is provided by the BIOTA group.
+Support for computing in CSB, EEB, and HMB is provided by the BIOTA group.
 We provide day-to-day computing support for staff, faculty, researchers, and for teaching.
 We maintain departmental services, building networking, system security, and provide planning support for IT issues.

 Please direct all support requests to: email@example.com

-Adam Hotchin • James McGuire-Boyer • Ralph Ball
+Adam Hotchin • Ryan MacDonald • James McGuire-Boyer

 Or drop by our offices in RW 336 or ESC 3021.

-Teaching lab A/V support in Ramsay Wright is provided by Faculty of A&S Information & Instructional Technology (IIT):
+Quercus/Canvas support and A/V support for the Ramsay Wright Teaching labs is provided by Faculty of A&S Information & Instructional Technology (IIT):

 Wireless router in your lab/office?
 Use of these is discouraged.
 Please let us know if the campus wireless network “UofT” is inadequate in your neighbourhood.